 Reason 3: Sleep Deprivation

 Lack of adequate sleep can lead to clinical insomnia, which can plunge you deep into postpartum depression and influence your behavior towards your child.

-If you don’t get enough sleep, you would become irritable and ready to fire at any external trigger that threatens to stress you out.
+If you don’t get enough sleep, you will become irritable and ready to fire at any external trigger that threatens to stress you out.
 This includes the ceaseless wailings of your baby.

 Reason 4: Postpartum Depression

 This sad, empty, and emotionless state is a likely reason why you always get irritated and mad at your crying baby.
-If this depression is left untreated, it could last for up to a year and would hamper the development of the child.
+If this depression is left untreated, it could last for up to a year and hamper the child’s development.

 Reason 5: Short Temperament

-Let’s face it, some people are naturally short-tempered.
+Let’s face it; some people are naturally short-tempered.
 This means that they are prone to get angry very easily.
-If you are short-tempered, you would find it difficult to hold back when your baby’s unending cry threatens to bring down your walls of sanity.
+If you are short-tempered, you will find it difficult to hold back when your baby’s unending cry threatens to bring down your walls of sanity.

-A short temperament can be handled with love and compassion.
+You can handle a short temperament with love and compassion.
 They say that a mother’s love is the greatest and will always survive the wildest storms, but it doesn’t excuse the fact that your short temper can surface at any time.